 Rupee continues winning streak as dollar plunges in interbank

-The Pakistani rupee (PKR) continues to gain ground in the interbank market as the US dollar lost Rs3.38 against the rupee and is being traded around Rs215.50.
+The Pakistani rupee (PKR) continues to gain ground in the interbank market as the US dollar lost Rs1.99 against the rupee and is being traded around Rs213.50.

-It is pertinent to metion here that the US dollar traded at a record high rate of Rs239.94 in interbank on July 28, 2022.
+It is pertinent to mention here that the US dollar traded at a record high rate of Rs239.94 in interbank on July 28, 2022.